 Mario Tennis Aces is also easy to get into, and you can even use your Joy Con as a tennis racket to time your swings.

 Salt and Sanctuary is an incredibly challenging indie action role-playing game, forcing players to adapt to different situations and make the most out of their arsenal.

 Based on the Souls formula, players will fight dangerous enemies that can easily rip them to shreds if they aren’t careful.

 It’s all about learning enemy patterns and your mistakes as you make your way through Salt and Sanctuary’s dark and mystifying world.

 That said, the game lets you bring a friend along for the ride, as the both of you can explore the world together.
 Like Shovel Knight, Salt and Sanctuary adapts when another player tags along, always guaranteeing a solid challenge.

-Broforce is intentionally silly, ridiculous, but the final result is a lot of fun.
-You can play with a friend and go through the game’s side-scrolling, chaotic run and gun levels.
+Broforce is intentionally silly and ridiculous, but the final result is a lot of fun.
+You can play with a friend and go through the game’s side-scrolling, chaotic run-and-gun levels.